Search API Connector Documentation

 It is possible to do a POST request that allow us to create an invitation for a new member or collaborator in the organization?

-I’m not really familiar with this part of Github’s API, but I took a quick look at the documentation and maybe this is what you’re looking for? https://developer.github.com/v3/orgs/members/#create-organization-invitation
+I took a quick look at the documentation, is this what you're looking for? https://developer.github.com/v3/orgs/members/#create-organization-invitation

 Thanks you for this, Ana (-: